NiaAxern/discord-youtube-subscriber-count/README.md

 `innertube` has functions for getting data from youtube without an api key.

-btw, this project was created using `bun init` in bun v1.0.28.
+btw, this project was created using `bun init` in bun v1.0.29.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

+(This is my first time setting up an opensource repository so that other could read the code so im so sorry for the mess i have done lol)